David Lee Roth Declares Van Halen Is ‘Finished’

 “It’s been canceled a number of times and I think Van Halen’s finished,” Roth said.

-The 64-year-old singer described his upcoming Las Vegas residency as the band’s “next phase” as he seemingly phases out band co-founder Eddie Van Halen.
+The 64-year-old singer described his upcoming Las Vegas residency as the band’s “next phase” as he seemingly phased out band co-founder Eddie Van Halen.

 “I’ve inherited the band, de facto, whatever that means.
 I think it means, you’ve inherited it, carry this proudly.
 Van Halen isn’t going to be coming back in the fashion that you know.
 And, that being said, Eddie’s got his own story to tell — not mine to tell it.”